Best Ice Axes

 The Petzl Summit Mountain Axe was among the more comfortable ice axes to carry.
 It is slightly more comfortable in a self-belay position than a self-arrest position but was still above average overall.
-In self-arrest/pick forward position, there are no teeth on the pick where your hand grips to, so it is quite comfortable.
+In the self-arrest/pick-forward place, there are no teeth on the pick where your hand grips, so it is pretty comfortable.

-The heat-treated stainless steel head provides unbelievable anchoring performance, while the curved, lightweight 7075 anodized aluminum shaft makes the Summit Axe easy to carry with you.
-This model is available in 3 different sizes depending upon your needs.
+The heat-treated stainless steel head provides unbelievable anchoring performance, while the curved, lightweight 7075 anodized aluminum shaft makes the Summit Axe easy to carry.
+This model is available in 3 different sizes depending on your needs.

-The Petzl Charlet Summit Mountain Axe impressively versatile and reliably dependable and will be an essential part of your mountaineering kit that you’ll enjoy using every time that you head out on an expedition.
-The Petzl Charlet Summit is a marvelous axe to use and handle with the ideal balance for both walking and climbing.
+The Petzl Charlet Summit Mountain Axe is impressively versatile and reliably dependable.
+It will be an essential part of your mountaineering kit that you’ll enjoy using every time you head out on an expedition.
+The Petzl Charlet Summit is a great axe to use and handle with the ideal balance for walking and climbing.